juchong/racecar_ws/README.md

 ##### adi_vesc_kinetic

-- Runs Driver ROS Node that interfaces with the vehicle motors.
+- Vedder Electronic Speed Controller runs Driver ROS Node that interfaces with the teleoperations and vehicle motors.

 ##### adi_tof_kinetic

 - ROS Node that runs Time of Flight camera sensor.
 - For reference, we used Pico Zense model DCAM100.
-- Our repository contains a modified launch file configured to run with ADI-Racecar.

 ##### adi_slam_gmapping_kinetic

-- ROS Node for implementing SLAM gmapping
+- ROS Node for implementing SLAM gmapping.

 ##### racecar